Ploy-code/Machine-Learning/README.md

 # Machine-Learning
-This project was creating during online camp with CESCa#16.
-It is using machine learning to detect five fingers from my project's member.
+This project was creating during CESCa#16 online camp with members in the group ML2.
+It is using machine learning to detect five fingers.